aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 </Link>
 ```

-and a new page `pages/redux-test.js`:
+Add a new page `pages/redux-test.js`:

 ```js
 import React from "react";